 3. Reward Yourself

 You may not want to do this one.
-But I promise you that you’re going to feel so much better afterward.
+But I promise you that you will feel so much better afterward.
 It’s to do things by yourself.
 Doing things by yourself helps you develop confidence.
-It also enables you to explore your interests and things that you like that maybe your crush or your ex didn’t even like.
+It also enables you to explore your interests and things you like that maybe your crush or ex didn’t even like.

 For example, if you’re a vegan and love exploring new vegan restaurants, check out some on your own.
 It can feel personally rewarding for you.
-It also gets you around other people who share your interests, and you never know who you’re going to meet.
-You might be in a situation where you think that nobody out there could fall for again in the same way you fell for this person.
+It also gets you around other people who share your interests, and you never know who you will meet.
+You might be in a situation where you think nobody could fall for you again as you did for this person.

 4. Realize The Reality

 It is precisely to help you with that, and it’s a little weird too.
 But it’s to be a people watcher.
-Going out and doing things like sitting on a bench in a park and watching the people go by or opening your eyes when you’re riding the subway and looking at the people around you.
+It is going out and doing things like sitting on a bench in a park and watching the people go by or opening your eyes when riding the subway and looking at the people around you.

-Consciously doing this reminds you that so many people in this world exist right now.
-You might feel like this loss is the only person in the world who matters, but it’s not going to feel like that forever.
-The sooner you realize how many other people there are in this world living their lives, the sooner you’re going to get to that place nice.
+Consciously doing this reminds you that so many people exist right now.
+You might feel like this loss is the only person who matters, but it won’t feel like that forever.
+The sooner you realize how many other people there are in this world living their lives, the sooner you’ll get to that nice place.

 5. Focus On Your Self-improvement

 Now, this is different than the self-love we talked about earlier.
 It is improving a skill or a part of yourself.
-Things like working out, networking, starting up a new hobby, all of these things improve a part of your skills or yourself and can help you feel more confident and ready to take on the world.
+Things like working out, networking, and starting up a new hobby improve some of your skills or and can help you feel more confident and ready to take on the world.
 You are already beautiful and perfect the way you are.

 We already know that, but feeling like you’re bettering yourself and making yourself no more or being able to do more.
 It puts you in a good emotional state.
-It makes you feel good and even distracts you a little bit from what you might be going through right now.
+It makes you feel good and distracts you slightly from what you might be going through right now.

 If you’re going through a heartbreak right now, think about what your best friend would say to you, you’re beautiful, you’re talented, you’re smart, you’re going to be okay.
-Your friends know you well enough to know that you’ll get through this, and you’ll get through it too.
+Your friends know you well enough to know that you’ll get through this and get through it too.

 6. Write A-List

-Write a list of what you want in your future husband or your future wife.
+Write a list of what you want in your future husband or wife.
 Once you’ve listed all those qualities, I want you to see which ones your crush is missing.
-Because there’s going to be some things that I’m pretty sure that he doesn’t, or she doesn’t have.
+Because there will be some things that I’m pretty sure he or she doesn’t have.

 Think about whether you’re married to that person or dating long-term.
-That’s not going to be something you’re going to want in your life.
-You want happiness and productivity and things that will grow you as a person.
+That’s not going to be something you’ll want in your life.
+You want happiness, productivity, and things that will grow you.

 7. Express Your Pain